donejs/donejs/tutorials/organizing.md

 used in other places.
 The folder name reflects the name of the application being built.

-Create an application folder and files with
+Create an application folder structure with:

     js jquery\generate\app cms

+#### Library Folders

-__Library Folders__ - houses general code that
-can be reused across several applications.
+A library folder is for general code that can be reused across several applications.
 It is the perfect place for reusable controls like a tabs widget.
 Typically folder names reflect the name of the organization building the controls.

-App folder code typically 'steals' and configures 'library' code.

 ### Resource Types

 An application is comprised of various resources.
-JavaScriptMVC's code generators make creating these resources easy.
+JavaScriptMVC's code generators can be used to create these resources.

 __Model__ - A model represents a set of services.
 Typically, they exist within an application folder's <code>models</code> directory and are used to request data by other controls.